FacilMap/facilmap/docs/src/developers/client/methods.md

 At the moment, the method returns markers/lines whose name contains the search term, although this might be extended in the future.
 The results are sorted by similarity – the `similarity` property is a number between 0 and 1, with 1 meaning that the marker/line name is exactly identical with the search term.

+## `getMapToken()`

+Client: `getMapToken(mapSlug, { permissions, noPassword? })` or `mapSubscription.getMapToken({ permissions, noPassword? })`\
+Socket: `emit("getMapToken", mapSlug, { permissions, noPassword? }, callback)`\
+REST: `GET /map/<mapSlug>/token?permissions=<permissions>&noPassword=<noPassword?>`

+Creates a token that can be used as a map slug for API calls.
+This allows creating read-only or password-less equivalents for map links.
+More details can be found under [map slugs and tokens](./advanced.md#map-slugs-tokens-and-passwords).

+Map tokens have no expiration date, but they are directly associated with the map link that they are created for.
+This means that changing a map link affects map tokens previously created for it.
+A map token references its associated map link by map ID and slug.
+This means that when a map slug is changed, tokens created for it become invalid, but when the slug is changed back, the token become valid again.
+Tokens generated with `noPassword` are also associated to the map link password.
+If the password is changed, such tokens become invalid, but if the password is changed back, they become valid again.

+Parameters:
+* `mapSlug` (<code>[MapSlug](./types.md#mapslug)</code>): The map slug for which to generate a token
+* `permissions` (<code>[MapPermissions](./types.md#mappermissions)</code>, REST: JSON-stringified): The permissions that the token should have. `admin` permission is not allowed.
+Other permissions are ignored if they are higher level than the permissions of the map slug.
+* `noPassword` (boolean): If this is set to `true`, the token can be used without a password, even if a password is required for its associated map link.
+The token will be associated with the existing password, so if the password of the map link is changed, the token will stop working.

+Result: `{ token: string }`

 ## `getHistory()`

 Client: `getHistory(mapSlug, { start?, limit? })` or `mapSubscription.getHistory({ start?, limit? })`\